agatakolohe/Parcels.Solution/README.md

 ```
 dotnet restore
 ```
+Testing Syntax: ```dotnet test```

-6. If you wish to see if everything is compiling correctly go to the Bakery directory and run the following:
+6. If you wish to see if everything is compiling correctly go to the Parcel directory and run the following:
 ```
 dotnet build
 ```